criticaldata/953-2019-team_i/analysis/MIMIC/Cardiogenic Shock Table.md

 The purpose of this document is to facilitate data analysis for everyone who will be working with the dataset and avoid possible traps that one could easily fall into.

-# Summary
+## Summary

 The dataset contains only the patients meeting the definition of SCAI shock >= C Cardiogenic Shock criteria as per the Jentzer et al. Cardiogenic Shock Classiﬁcation to Predict Mortality in the Cardiac Intensive Care Unit paper.
 To access the dataset simply open the R file in : ./code/cardiogenic_shock_MIMIC.R

 The reason I did not export this final file as a CSV is because I wanted to give you the flexibility to change the inclusion criteria.

-# How did we define Shock ?
+##  How did we define Shock ?

-So we took all the CCU patients and stratified them as follow
+So we took all the CCU patients and stratified them as follow :

-1. Hypoperfusion (SCAI shock C)
+#### 1. Hypoperfusion (SCAI shock C)
 Presence of any of the following criteria:

- Admission lactate >2 mmol/l  Urine output <720 ml during ﬁrst 24 h  Creatinine increased by 0.3 mg/dl during ﬁrst 24 h
+a) Admission lactate >2 mmol/l
+b) Urine output <720 ml during ﬁrst 24 h
+c) Creatinine increased by 0.3 mg/dl during ﬁrst 24 h

-2. Deterioration (SCAI shock D)
+#### 2. Deterioration (SCAI shock D)

- Number of vasoactives during ﬁrst 24 h > number of vasoactives during ﬁrst 1 h  Patient on any pressor and meeting C [this is not a definition used on the paper, tell me if you agree..]
+a )Number of vasoactives during ﬁrst 24 h > number of vasoactives during ﬁrst 1 h
+b) Patient on any pressor and meeting C [this is not a definition used on the paper, tell me if you agree..]

-3. Refractory shock (SCAI shock E)
+#### 3. Refractory shock (SCAI shock E)

- Number of vasoactives during ﬁrst 1 h >2
+a) Number of vasoactives during ﬁrst 1 h >2
- IABP
+b) IABP

 You will notice that the paper has more criterias for class D and E but with MIMIC those criterias were the easiest to use.